-Our main result is that our quantum generalization of the Wasserstein distance satisfies a triangle inequality (\autoref{thm:triangle}), whose validity for the GMPC distance is not known.
+Our main result is that our quantum generalization of the Wasserstein distance satisfies a modified triangle inequality (\autoref{thm:triangle}), whose validity for the GMPC distance is not known.
+Our distance shares with the GMPC distance the peculiar property of being nonzero even for coinciding quantum states, and we prove that our distance between a quantum state and itself is intimately connected to the Wigner-Yanase metric on the set of quantum states \cite{gibilisco2003wigner,bengtsson2017geometry}.
 We then focus on quantum Gaussian systems, which provide the mathematical model for the electromagnetic radiation in the quantum regime.
 Quantum Gaussian systems play a central role in quantum information, since photons traveling through optical fibers provide the main platform for quantum key distribution and one of the most promising platforms for quantum computation \cite{braunstein2005quantum,weedbrook2012gaussian,schuld2018supervised}.
 We prove that the optimal transport plans between thermal quantum Gaussian states are noiseless quantum Gaussian attenuators or amplifiers, which model the attenuation of electromagnetic signals traveling through optical fibers and their optimal amplification, respectively (\autoref{prop:thermal}).
 We also show that the distance between generic states is convex with respect to mixing with a beamsplitter (\autoref{thm:ou}) and subadditive with respect to the addition of classical noise (\autoref{thm:heat}).
-Moreover, we prove that our distance recovers the classical Wasserstein distance in the semiclassical limit.
+Moreover, we prove that our distance between a state of a quantum Gaussian system and itself satisfies a Stam inequality (\autoref{thm:Stam}).
+Finally, we prove that our distance recovers the classical Wasserstein distance in the semiclassical limit.
 Specifically, our distance is lower bounded by the Wasserstein distance between the Husimi Q representations of the quantum states (\autoref{thm:classical2}), and if the quantum states are semiclassical, it is also upper bounded by the Wasserstein distance between their Glauber-Sudarshan P representations (\autoref{thm:classical1}).
-Our distance shares with the GMPC distance the peculiar property of being nonzero even for coinciding quantum states.
-We prove that our distance between a quantum state and itself is intimately connected to the Wigner-Yanase metric on the set of quantum states \cite{gibilisco2003wigner,bengtsson2017geometry}.
-This property allows us to prove that our distance satisfies a Stam inequality (\autoref{thm:Stam}).